whyoleg/cryptography-kotlin/docs/getting-started/providers/jdk.md

 JDK provider is also tested via Android emulator on API level 35.
 Supported algorithms on Android highly depend on Android API level and used provider.
-Some limitations are:

-* default provider doesn't support `RSA-SSA-PSS` or `SHA3` algorithms

 For better compatibility, you can use [BouncyCastle](https://www.bouncycastle.org) provider as shown in [BouncyCastle](#bouncycastle).

 ## BouncyCastle

-Some specific algorithms (SHA3 family of digests on JDK 8) or parameters (`secp256k1` curve for ECDSA) could be not supported by default JDK provider, but it doesn't mean that you cannot use them with `cryptography-kotlin`.
+Some algorithms or parameters may not be supported by the default JDK provider depending on JDK version or platform (e.g., Android).
 The library provides an ability to use [BouncyCastle](https://www.bouncycastle.org) as the default provider via an additional dependency:

 ```kotlin
 dependencies {
     implementation("dev.whyoleg.cryptography:cryptography-provider-jdk-bc:0.5.0")
 }
 ```

+---

+See the [algorithm support tables](../../primitives/operations/index.md) for specific limitations and [Working with Keys](../../primitives/keys.md#key-formats) for key format restrictions.

 [CryptographyProvider]: ../../api/cryptography-core/dev.whyoleg.cryptography/-cryptography-provider/index.html